Frequently Asked Questions

 We start by asking schools the right questions about their application process, acceptance rates, curriculum, the qualifications of their staff, and student outcomes.

-Then, together with our strategic financing partner, Iowa Student Loan, we perform an extensive evaluation to ensure every school we partner with is setting the bar high and paving the way for student success.
+Then, together with our strategic financing partner, Goal Solutions, we perform an extensive evaluation to ensure every school we partner with is setting the bar high and paving the way for student success.

 Q: Have you ever stopped working with a school?